Elms Farm Community Primary School is a wonderful school both for students and staff alike. Welcome to Year 4!

 Please contact class teachers if you need any support with passwords and log in details to these sites.

-We have P.E. on Tuesday afternoons and expect all children to take part as part of a healthy lifestyle.
+We have P.E. on Monday and Wednesdays and expect all children to take part as part of a healthy lifestyle.
 Students can come to school dressed in PE suitable clothing and footwear all day.
-In Autumn term with consideration of social distancing, students are learning about Athletics., Music lessons are on Wednesday afternoons and are taught by an expert musician.
+In Autumn term students have learned about invasion games such as football and excitedly gymnastics in the sports hall.
+Music lessons are on Wednesday afternoons and are taught by an expert musician.

 Year Four is a fantastic, fun-filled year which will pave the way for future success!